tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 which are described after this list.
 Although all examples show literals, they could just as easily show column identifiers.

-Starting with Tarantool version 2.10.1, arithmetic operands must usually cannot be NUMBERs.
+Starting with Tarantool version 2.10.1, arithmetic operands cannot be NUMBERs.

 .. _sql_operator_arithmetic: